vvv-school/vvv18-demo-team-orange/README.md

 ![Tresh](/misc/DynCondi.png)

+In which Fx is the projection of the vector F on the x axis.

-To do so, it is mandatory to reset the sensor once we reach the high/low five hand configuration with the kinematic control.
+To do all of this, it is mandatory to reset the sensor once we reach the high/low five hand configuration with the kinematic control.
 In this way, we will read always 0 (more or less) and a higher value only in case of contact!
 Useful instructions to test the module are:

 - `$ yarp rpc /wholeBodyDynamics/rpc:i`